 The name of the plist file determines which app we’re managing.
 (Although “Office” is not really an application, this plist manages some settings across all the Office applications.)

-Let’s add a couple more key/value pairs.
-In Terminal, enter each of these one-line commands followed with a return:
+Let’s add one more key/value pair.
+In Terminal, enter this one-line command followed with a return:

 defaults write ~/Desktop/com.microsoft.office.plist OfficeAutoSignIn -bool TRUE